tier4/caret_doc/docs/design/software_architecture/caret_trace.md

 KeysSet o-- HashableKeys
 ```

-## Hook function implementation
+## Implementation of tracepoints with function hooking

-In addition to hooking and for adding trace points, CARET also hooks trace points built into ROS2.
+CARET adopts function hooking mainly for adding new trace points.
+On the other hand, existing tracepoints, which are built in ROS2, are also re-defined by function hooking because CARET adds the function to manage tracepoint state.

 Here is an example of a typical hook implementation.